 - Permanent Alimony: Commonly awarded only to spouses who cannot work because of illness or disability, or spouses involved in a long-term marriage.
 It typically continues until death or remarriage.

-- Lump-Sum Alimony: Provides a one-time, non-modifiable lump sum amount.
+- Lump Sum Alimony: Provides a one-time, non-modifiable lump sum amount.

 - Periodic Alimony: Works best for people when they can’t pay a lump sum.
 Plus, people receiving alimony often tend to prefer the regular “income” of a periodic alimony payment.

-- Payment of Attorney Fees: Evens the playing field between spouses during court proceedings so that one spouse is not at an unfair advantage in paying legal bills against the other.
+- Payment of Divorce Attorney Fees: Evens the playing field between spouses during court proceedings so that one spouse is not at an unfair advantage in paying legal bills against the other.

-Some other important alimony facts include the following:
+Other important alimony facts include the following: